Yamenaless/karma-system/README.md

 ## Features

-- Daily product management with full CRUD operations
+- Daily transformation management with full CRUD operations
+- Karma products catalog with product types management
+- Product types can be added, edited, or removed from the frontend
 - Real-time totals calculation
 - Cash in box tracking with automatic date-based logic
 - Responsive UI built with shadcn/ui components